co-opeer/AMA_public_page/README.md

 # OVERVIEW
 Computer vision for a parking system is software for a camera or group of cameras that can recognize, classify, and distinguish vehicles in a parking lot, offer a parking space, and conduct deep static.
 # GOALS
-**MVP:** development of a web application for finding a free parking space.
+**MVP:** development of a web application for finding a free parking space in real time.

-**IDEAL:** all MVP functions should work in real time.
-In addition, the camera should offer the car the best parking spot and help with parking.
+**IDEAL:** the app should offer the car the best parking spot and help with parking.
 The ability to reserve a space.
 There is a need to develop a mobile application.
 # TARGET GROUPS
 - Parking Lot Owners
 - City Authorities